 - 7. Upon written request or authorization by an employee involved in a disciplinary hearing, the employee's attorney or bargaining unit representative may obtain data that are necessary from the personnel file of the employee subject to the discipline in preparation of the grievance meeting, hearing, or arbitration. - 8.
-Each employee shall have access to their own departmental and/or official personnel file, by appointment, during the normal business hours of the Department of Juvenile Justice Services and/or Clark County Comptroller/Records.
+Each employee shall have access to any and all of their official personnel files, by appointment, during the normal business hours of the Department of Juvenile Justice Services and/or Clark County Comptroller/Records.
 Clark County Comptroller/Records will maintain the official personnel file for each Association member. - 9.
-The contents of the personnel files outlined in paragraph 8 of this Section shall be made available to the employee for inspection and review at the time of their scheduled appointment with the Department of Juvenile Justice Services Administration and/or Clark County Comptroller/Records.
-At the employee's request he/she shall be provided one (1) copy of any or all documents maintained within the employee's personnel file. - 10.
+The contents of the personnel files outlined in paragraph 8 of this Section shall be made available to the employee for inspection and review at the time of their scheduled appointment with the Department of Juvenile Justice Services administration and/or Clark County Comptroller/Records.
+At the employee's request they shall be provided one (1) copy of any or all documents maintained within the employee's personnel file. - 10.
 Upon review of the personnel file, the employee may provide rebuttal comments to be attached to file documents.
 Such rebuttal comments must be restricted to the document(s) in question. - 11.
-Other than the employee, access to their departmental and/or official personnel file shall be limited to designated confidential staff within Clark County, the Department of Juvenile Justice Services Administration, and/or Clark County Human Resources.
-Upon written request of the employee to the Department Head and/or the Clark County Comptroller/Records and/or Human Resources Director the employee or their Association representative shall have the right to review items in their personnel file. - 12.
-Citizen complaints requiring no further action shall not be placed in the employee's personnel file.
+Other than the employee, access to their departmental and/or official personnel file shall be limited to designated confidential staff within Clark County, the Department of Juvenile Justice Services administration, a Department in which an employee has sought promotion, demotion and/or transfer, and/or Clark County Human Resources.
+Upon written request of the employee to the Department Head and/or the Clark County Comptroller/Records and/or Human Resources Director the employee or their Association representative shall have the right to review items in their personnel file.

+- 12. Citizen complaints requiring no further action shall not be placed in the employee's personnel file.
 Additionally, exonerated, unfounded, or non-sustained dispositions shall not be made part of the employee's personnel file.
 These complaints shall not be used as a basis for a subsequent discipline; nor shall they be used as evidence in a subsequent investigation on an unrelated matter. - 13.
 Negative or adverse comments or documents will not be placed in the employee's personnel file without prior review and acknowledgement by the employee.
 Upon review, the employee will initial the comment or document.
 If the employee refuses to initial the comment or document, the employee's refusal will be noted on, or attached to, the comment or document.